-The Deferred Action for Childhood Arrivals (DACA) program was an Obama Administration policy that was established by the Department of Homeland Security (DHS) in 2012.
-This initiative ensured that certain individuals (known as Dreamers) without lawful immigration status who were brought to the United States as children would be granted temporary lawful status in this country and would not be deported.
+The DACA program was established by the Department of Homeland Security (DHS) in 2012 under an Obama administration policy.
+This initiative ensured that certain individuals (known as Dreamers) without lawful immigration status who were brought to the United States as children would be granted temporary lawful residency status in this country and would not be deported.
+Approximately 600,000 people are enrolled in the program.
 Individuals who stayed in this country through DACA were required to meet certain eligibility requirements and show that they were:

 - Under age 31 on June 15, 2012